astronomer/docs/astro/cli/local-connections.md

 description: Use connections created in the Astro Environment Manager locally.
 ---

 You can share Airflow connections created through the [Astro Environment Manager](create-and-link-connections.md) with local Airflow projects.
-These connections are not visible from the Airflow UI when you run your project locally.
+These connections are not visible from the Airflow UI when you run your project locally, instead, they are synced from the Astro Environment Manager using the Astro CLI for the Workspace and Deployment that you want to work with.

+This means that instead of [importing connection details](import-export-connections-variables.md#using-the-astro-cli-local-environments-only) from Astro to your local Airflow metadatabase, you can configure your CLI to retrieve connection details from the Environment Manager using the Astro API.
+The CLI then adds your connection details directly to your local Airflow metadata database, so you don't need to manage a `.env` file, secrets backend, or `airflow_settings.yaml` file to keep connection information consistent between your local and cloud-based Deployments.

-When you start a local project using `astro dev start`, you specify either the Workspace or Deployment that you want to import connections from.
+To use connections from the Environment Manager locally, start a local project using `astro dev start`, and then specify either the Workspace or Deployment that you want to import connections from.
 When you start your project with these settings, the Astro CLI fetches the necessary connections from Astro.
 Then, after the local Airflow containers start, the Astro CLI populates the metadata database with the connections.
 This ensures that the connections are encrypted in the metadata database and not easily accessible by an end user.

 ### Prerequisites